 Like the organizational structure, the risk management process is also generally organized on a decentralized basis.
 Firstly, a groupwide risk catalog is used to capture the risks attaching to each company.
 Each risk must be captured individually.
 If the losses caused by a specific risk and the likelihood of this risk occurring exceed defined limits, KION GROUP AG’s Executive Board and the KION Group’s Corporate Controlling function are notified immediately.
 Each risk is documented in a reporting system designed specifically for the requirements of risk management.
 Risks affecting more than one Group company, such as market risks and competition risks, are not recorded individually but are instead evaluated at Group level.

+An effective and efficient internal control system is key to successfully managing risks in business processes.
 The Internal Audit department evaluates governance, risk management, and the control processes by following a systematic and structured process, thus helping to bring about improvements.
 It focuses primarily on the following aspects:

 - appropriateness and effectiveness of the internal control systems for avoiding financial losses